dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ### Want to change the URL to something not ugly?

 Read: [How to add custom domain to websites hosted on Github Pages](https://blog.webjeda.com/how-to-add-custom-domain-to-github){:target="_blank"}.
 If you are stuck in any of these steps, please leave a comment.
 I'll try to help.
 Thanks for reading!
-For more elaborated tutorials like this one, subscribe.
+For more detailed tutorials like this one, subscribe.